ricardopsantos/RJPS_AppsConfig/HitHappens/Privacy.md

 ## 8. Contact Us

-If you have any questions about this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions about this Privacy Policy, please contact us at rjps.dev@gmail.